heypoom/devops17/0 - Configure MiniKube/README.md

 For brevity, here is the download link for **[Docker Community Edition](https://www.docker.com/community-edition#/download)**.
 Simply download and install them if you haven't already done so.

 Don't worry if you don't know or forgot something!
-Feel free to ask me in the meantime.
+Please don't hesitate to ask me in the meantime.

 ## Step 1: Installing MiniKube